NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 be one of the following:
     - `adjacent` - The object will be placed next to another object.
 The other object must be referenced by the 'relative_object_label' field.
+    - `adjacent_performer` - The object will be placed next to the performer.
+The object can be placed in 'front', 'back', left, or 'right' of the performer using the 'direction'.
+The object can also be specified to be 'in_reach' or 'out_of_reach' via the 'distance'.
+By default, the object will be placed in a random direction, but 'in_reach'. other object must be referenced by the 'relative_object_label' field.
     If multiple objects have this label, one will be randomly chosen.
     - `back` - The object will be placed in the 180 degree arc behind the performer's start position.